WebAssembly/tool-conventions/Linking.md

 - Resolving undefined external references

-The linking technique described here is designed to be fast, and avoids having the disassemble the the code section.
+The linking technique described here is designed to be fast, and avoids having to disassemble the the code section.
 The extra metadata required my the linker is stored in a custom ["linking"](#linking-metadata-section) section and zero or more relocation sections whose names begin with "reloc.".
 For each section that requires relocation a "reloc" section will be present in the wasm file.
 By